analoglab/ee230_AnalogLab_autumn2021/README.md

 You can execute the following commands on ngspice prompt .

 ```
+listing : This Displays the netlist of the circuit currently loaded into ngspice .
 setplot : This allows us to select the simulation results which were simulated after start of program.
 print   : This prints the vector of interest
 display : This allows us to view the names of different vectors available for plot and print